naninovel/docs/docs/guide/characters.md

 In order to be able to use this implementation you have to first install [Live2D Cubism SDK for Unity](https://live2d.github.io/#unity).
 Consult official Live2D docs for the installation and usage instructions.

-Then download and import [Live2D extension package](https://github.com/Elringus/NaninovelLive2D/raw/master/NaninovelLive2D.unitypackage).
+Then download and import Naninovel's [Live2D extension package](https://github.com/Elringus/NaninovelLive2D/raw/master/NaninovelLive2D.unitypackage).

 Live2D model prefab used as the resource for the implementation should have a `Live2DController` component attached to the root object.
 Appearance changes are routed to the animator component as [SetTrigger](https://docs.unity3d.com/ScriptReference/Animator.SetTrigger.html) commands appearance being the trigger name.
 Eg, if you have a "Kaori" Live2D character prefab and want to invoke a trigger with name "Surprise", use the following command: